Quickstart.

 Create an App

 An App represents a tenant in your system.
 Every role, permission, and invite lives within a specific App.
-Create one for your first customer or for your development environment.
-You become the owner automatically.
+Create one for your first customer or your development environment — you become the owner automatically.

 curl -X POST https://heimdall.productcraft.co/api/v1/apps \